The Latest: House approves Trump’s $9 billion cut to public broadcasting and foreign aid

 The White House suggested it will make more such demands to claw back congressionally appropriated funding.
 Some Republicans were uncomfortable with the encroachment on their constitutional spending authority, but approved the cuts anyway rather than cross Trump's team.

-Trump meanwhile is threatening to sue the Wall Street Journal for reporting that he sent a sexually suggestive letter to Jeffrey Epstein, and fans of Steven Colbert are dismayed that CBS is cancelling ‘The Late Show.’
-Colbert announced the cancellation Thursday night, only days after he described the CBS parent company’s $16 million settlement offer to Trump as a “big fat bribe.”
+Trump meanwhile is threatening to sue the Wall Street Journal for reporting on his alleged involvement with a sexually suggestive birthday gift to Jeffrey Epstein, and fans of Steven Colbert are dismayed that CBS is cancelling ‘The Late Show.’
+Colbert announced the cancellation only days after he described the CBS parent company’s $16 million settlement offer to Trump as a “big fat bribe.”

 Here's the latest: